Foreign Sovereign Immunities Act: Industrial espionage by state-owned enterprises

+COVID-19

+In The State of Missouri v.
+The People's Republic of China, Missouri sued China in April 2020 for economic damages caused by COVID-19.
+The U.S. District Court for the Eastern District of Missouri dismissed the case in July 2022, ruling that China had sovereign immunity.
+Missouri appealed.
+In January 2024, the U.S. Court of Appeals for the Eighth Circuit held that the FSIA barred all of Missouri's claims except one—alleging that China hoarded personal protective equipment—under the commercial activity exception.
+The Eighth Circuit Court reversed the dismissal of the hoarding claim and remanded the case for further proceedings.
+In March 2025, the district court ruled that Missouri “has established this claim of damages through evidence satisfactory to the court” and issued a default judgment against the defendants, awarding Missouri over $24 billion in damages.

 Notable legal cases

 Cicippio-Puleo v.
 Islamic Republic of Iran in 2004 was heard after the additions of the Antiterrorism and Effective Death Penalty Act of 1996 and the Flatow Amendment to FSIA, which were related to punitive damages from emotional distress from family members of a surviving Lebanon hostage crisis from Iran.
-While an earlier case by the hostage was successful in winning compensatory damages in his original suit, the DC Circuit Court ruled that the amended FSIA did not allow for a private cause of action against a foreign nation, only against individuals.
-This decision filtered through the other circuit courts, which prompted Congress to significantly modify the exemptions related to terrorism in the 2008 NDAA to specifically allow for foreign nations to be sued on a private cause of action, retroactively applying this to the other legal cases pending at the time.
+While an earlier case by the hostage was successful in winning compensatory damages in his original suit, the DC Circuit Court ruled that the amended FSIA did not allow for a private cause of action against a foreign state, only against individuals.
+This decision filtered through the other circuit courts, which prompted Congress to significantly modify the exemptions related to terrorism in the 2008 NDAA to specifically allow for foreign states to be sued on a private cause of action, retroactively applying this to the other legal cases pending at the time.

 In 2008, Saudi Arabia invoked the FSIA to preclude a lawsuit filed by families and victims of the September 11 attacks who alleged that the Saudi leaders had indirectly financed al-Qaeda.
 Congress responded in 2016 by overriding President Obama's veto of the Justice Against Sponsors of Terrorism Act (JASTA), amending FSIA and allowing the families' suit against Saudi Arabia to proceed in U.S. courts.

 In John V. Doe v.
 Holy See, 557 F.3d 1066 (9th Cir.
 2009), the Holy See invoked the FSIA in a lawsuit related to child abuse incidents in various U.S. churches.
 The ruling ultimately did not rely on state immunity.